Therapy for Parents In Pasadena, California

 How therapy can support you

-• Connection - Improve communication in your family and feel closer to one another
+• Strengthen family connection - Improve communication in your family and feel closer to one another

-• Process Grief - Watching your kids grow up can bring real grief for what’s passed, and it’s important to hold space for that
+• Process Grief and Change - Watching your children grow up while your parents age can bring real grief for what’s passing.
+Therapy can help you make space for those emotions and navigate anticipatory grief with support and care.

 Person dressed in a cream-colored knitted sweater and striped pants holding a small stack of notebooks and a pen.